 Like China, Egypt was home to an ancient civilization that changed the course of history.
 Unlike China, however, Egypt was re-conquered many times, to the extent that few if any remaining survivors of the ancient Egyptian race still call Egypt home today.

 Indeed, while Egypt's current official name Al-Misr is a product of the Arabic-speaking majority who now control the country, the word "Egypt" has ancient Greek and Middle French roots.
-Al-Misr also helps explain the two-letter code for Egyptair, the country's flag carrier, which is "MS."
+Al-Misr also helps explain the two-letter code for Egyptair, the country's flag carrier, which is "MS." You might consider this to be among weird country names if you surprisingly come upon this fact!

 04 of 05